 - 1 part jojoba oil (this version* is certified organic)

-You can replace the almond oil with another light oil, but I would really recommend to use the jojoba oil.
+You can replace the almond oil with another light oil, but I would really recommend using the jojoba oil*.

 Second of all, despite the name jojoba oil is actually a liquid wax.
 Not totally irrelevant for making a homemade hand cream without beeswax.